CreateWheel/mini-i18n/README.md

 ### `setLanguage(language: keyof T)`

 Sets the specified language and clears the cache.
+Will trigger the `language:changed` event.

 ### `getLanguage(): keyof T`